Important Notice Regarding COVID Vaccinations:

-A.: Effective 3-9-2020 through 9-27-2020, UC SHIP will reduce the student cost share to $0 for all medically necessary screening, testing and treatment for COVID-19 in a manner consistent with directives recently issued by the CA Department of Managed Care and the CA Department of Insurance.
+A.: Effective 9-28-2020 and through the 2021-22 plan year, UC SHIP will reduce the student cost share to $0 for all medically necessary screening, testing and treatment for COVID-19 in a manner consistent with directives issued by the CA Department of Managed Care and the CA Department of Insurance.
 Cost sharing includes, but is not limited to, copays, deductibles or coinsurance.
 Medically necessary screening, testing and treatment for COVID-19 may include hospital services (including emergency department), urgent care visits, provider office visits, telehealth encounters (e.g., LiveHealth Online) and clinical labs where the purpose of the visit is to be screened, tested and/or treated for COVID-19.

 Administrative testing (e.g. travel clearance, work clearance, etc.) for COVID-19 is not covered by UC SHIP.
 This is very similar to testing required for SCUBA certifications, DMV commercial driver’s license certifications, etc...
 In these scenarios, testing is a function of the activity the patient has electively decided to participate in, and is unrelated to their medical care.

-Medically necessary testing is covered by UC SHIP.
+Medically necessary screening, testing and treatment are covered services under UC SHIP.
 The CARES Act and Governor Newsom’s Executive order at the onset of the COVID-19 pandemic require federal or CA insurance plans to cover all medically necessary testing for COVID-19.
 The majority of cases that meet “medically necessary” criteria (as determined by their evaluating clinician) will be symptomatic patients.

 There are, however, asymptomatic patients in which testing might be determined to be medically necessary.
 For instance, there are a range of scenarios where COVID-19 testing of an asymptomatic patient would be clinically indicated, such as prior to surgery with an anticipated prolonged intubation or a bone-marrow transplant; prior to initiating therapy with an immune-modulating agent or chemotherapy, prior to a resident returning to a nursing home, etc.